 Though home care and home health care may sound similar, they have some important distinctions.
-Indeed, they do have some overlapping features, but what are the services that each of them offers?
+What are the services that each of them offers?
 How do they differ?
 Who can most benefit from them?

 What is Home Care?

-Home care, sometimes referred to as custodial care, provides services aimed at assisting the aging and disabled to help them with activities of daily living (ADLs) such as bathing, dressing, grooming, and transferring.
+Home care, sometimes referred to as custodial care, provides services aimed at assisting the aging and disabled to help them with activities of daily living (ADLs) These consist of bathing, dressing, grooming, and transferring.
 Levels of care vary widely as services are catered to each individual client and their unique care needs.
-Home care services are performed by trained home health aides, who are generally not licensed medical professionals but understand the nuances of elder care and issues related to aging.
+Trained caregivers perform these home care services and are generally not licensed medical professionals but are trained to know the nuances of elder care and issues related to aging.

 What do home care services include?